 The College of Nursing utilizes a robust network infrastructure and Microsoft Active Directory, which is provisioned and managed by DoIT.
 All faculty members have direct access to this network on campus and access remotely through a Virtual Private Network (VPN).
 Duo Mobile, multifactor authentication is also required to access the majority of online resources.
 Secure Wi-Fi is available throughout the Columbia campus.

 Efax Services are recommended for grants that require secure faxing.
 These services typically require a paid subscription and should be included in your funding request.

 Division of Information Technology (DoIT)

-The Division of Information Technology (DoIT), under the direction of the Vice President for Information Technology and Chief Information Officer, provides strategic leadership for information technology, instructional services, e-learning, and research computing at USC to support the University's mission and meet the needs of the faculty, staff, and students at the University of South Carolina.
-DoIT serves USC community through diverse services such as computing, telecommunications, networking, data security, video transport, information technology training, web services, customer support, desktop and server support, installation and maintenance of IT infrastructure, policies and procedures, PC labs, software licensing and distribution, IT planning, partnerships, applications development and support and operational systems.
+The Division of Information Technology (DoIT), under the direction of the Vice President for Information Technology and Chief Information Officer, provides strategic leadership for information technology, instructional services, e-learning, and research computing at the university to support its mission and meet the needs of the faculty, staff, and students.
+DoIT serves the university community through diverse services such as computing, telecommunications, networking, data security, video transport, information technology training, web services, customer support, desktop and server support, installation and maintenance of IT infrastructure, policies and procedures, PC labs, software licensing and distribution, IT planning, partnerships, applications development and support and operational systems.